promethivm-labs/Appendices/Appendix - Generativity as a Universal Principle.md

 # Appendix — Generativity as a Universal Principle

 This appendix collects the mathematical definitions, logical formalizations, and category‑theoretic framing used in the main text.
 Mathematical expressions are rendered in LaTeX for clarity.
+See "Generativity as a Universal Principle - Logic, Category Theory, and Adaptive Flourishing for Systems and Artificial Intelligence" for the full paper.

 ## Appendix A — Mathematical summary